Mathematics and Statistics

 Phone: 604-504-7441 ext.
 4867email Kseniya

-Kseniya Garaschuk is a rising star in the field of mathematical education.
-She has been active in numerous committees for the Canadian Mathematical Society and UFV.
+Kseniya Garaschuk has been active in numerous committees for the Canadian Mathematical Society and UFV.
 She continuously participates in local and national conferences, organizes events, and actively publishes.
 Her teaching receives excellent feedback from her students and her peers.
-Kseniya recently led the organization of the Fraser Valley Math Education Sq'ep, a community-building event that explores Indigenous ways of learning and knowing with connections to mathematics.
+Kseniya coordinates the Fraser Valley Math Education Sq'ep, a community-building event that explores Indigenous ways of learning and knowing with connections to mathematics.
 She is the editor-in-chief for Crux Mathematicorum, an open-access journal for math enrichment, and a contributing editor for CMS Notes.

 BSc Simon Fraser University